 New Ranking Reports

-When you create a new rank checker report you can now search and select your business listing via Google’s API.
+When you create a new local rank tracking report you can now search and select your business listing via Google’s API.
 We then store the Google Places ID and use this to pinpoint your business when we track your search rankings.